 5 Contemporary S7500 series, Yellow/black , CR logo, STEREO boxed, no DG.

 The yellow/black text is the most common design in use for later new releases and reissues

 6. ’70s to early ’80s, last label in use before sale of Contemporary Records Inc.to Fantasy Records in 1984.
 “Funky fonts” start to appear.

 (Photo updated March 17, 2013 to illustrate matrix)

-Not DG (deep groove pressing dies were phased out in the very early Sixties), Artist and record title in “eccentric” font, date of manufacture on label (1976).
-As an original Contemporary pressing it bears a machine-stamped original matrix code in the runout – LKS 329 (“Lester Koenig Stereo”) and the mother and stamper “D 6″.
-The only other engraving is a faint hand-written letter “A”, to remind someone in the factory which was side A.
+Not deep groove, just the faintest step where the deep groove used to be, artist and record title in “funky” font, date of manufacture on label (1976).
+As an original Contemporary pressing it bears a machine-stamped original matrix code in the runout – LKS 329 (“Lester Koenig Stereo”) and the mother and stamper “D 6”.
+The only other engraving is a faint hand-written letter “A”. (to remind someone in the factory which was side A?)

 The Monarch era (1976-84)

 With the closure of RCA’s Hollywood pressing plant in 1976, metalware and pressing of Contemporary Records moved to Monarch Record Mfg, Los Angeles.
 Monarch pressed singles by the million, and the Contemporary LP requirements were fairly insignificant by comparison.